-Students who are involved in any type of accident while at a clinical site must contact the clinical instructor, OR supervisor, and Clinical Coordinator immediately.
+Students involved in any accident at a clinical site must immediately contact the clinical instructor, OR supervisor, and Clinical Coordinator.
 An incident report will be filled out per clinical site policies.
 It is up to the student to seek medical attention at the clinical site or to see their personal physician.
 Students will be responsible for all expenses incurred and for any follow-up treatment.

 The student has the right to refuse treatment.
-This will be documented by the clinical instructor and clinical coordinator and a refusal statement signed by the student.
+This will be documented by the clinical instructor and clinical coordinator, and a refusal statement signed by the student.
 An incident form must be completed on any accidents/incidents/refusal of treatment and the Program Director must be notified immediately.